ArcBees/arcbees-tools/test/expected/ContributionFAQ.md

 If you want to know the coverage, you could install the eclipse plugin `EclEmma java code coverage` eclipse plugin and run `Coverage as -> jUnit Test`

 ## Code style and formating
 GwtQuery follows the same rules/conventions than GWT regarding the code styling and formatting.
-These conventions can be found in this [http://code.google.com/webtoolkit/makinggwtbetter.html#codestyle page].
+These conventions can be found in this [page](http://code.google.com/webtoolkit/makinggwtbetter.html#codestyle).
 Please, follow these rules before committing your code !!

 ## How to submit your code ?

 Whether it is to solve an issue or suggest a new features, there are two ways to submit your code:

- 1. Preferred: clone the code in [https://github.com/gwtquery/gwtquery github], and send a pull request with your changes.
+ 1. Preferred: clone the code in [github](https://github.com/gwtquery/gwtquery), and send a pull request with your changes.
 There are lots of posts helping how to use github and submit pull requests.
- 1. Alternative: open an [https://github.com/gwtquery/gwtquery/issues?state=open issue] and attach your patch to it.
+ 1. Alternative: open an [issue](https://github.com/gwtquery/gwtquery/issues?state=open) and attach your patch to it.
 Use git in command line to create your patch:

 ```
 $ git diff > ~/fix_issue_123.diff